 <int:gateway service-interface="foo.Service" default-request-channel="orders" /> '''

-In this scenario, the caller thread returns immediately with a CompletableFuture<Invoice> which will be completed when the downstream flow replies to the gateway (with an Invoice object).
+In the following scenario, the caller thread returns with a CompletableFuture<Invoice> when the downstream flow provides it as the payload of the reply to the gateway.
+Some other process must complete the future when the invoice is ready.